stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 As we [said previously](#application-accounts), an Application does not 'own' accounts of its own - it has access to accounts in one or more directories or groups and the directories actually own the accounts.
 So how are we able to create a new account based on only the application?

-The `v1/applications/:applicationId/accounts` URI is a convenience: when you `POST` a new `account` resource, Stormpath will automatically route that creation request to a designated directory or group assigned to the Application.
+The `v1/applications/:applicationId/accounts` URI is a convenience: when you `POST` a new `account` resource, Stormpath will automatically route that creation request to a [designated directory or group assigned to the Application](#application-defaultAccountStoreMapping).
 The account is then persisted in that directory or group and then made immediately available to the application.

 Stormpath uses a generic term, _Account Store_, to generically refer to either a directory or a group since they are both containers for (store) accounts.

 For most applications that have only a single assigned _account store_ (again, a directory or group), the account is persisted in that account store immediately - the application developer does not even really need to know that Stormpath automates this.

-However, applications that map more than one account store to define their account base have the option of specifying _which_ of those mapped account stores should receive newly created accounts.
-You can choose a _default_ account store.
+However, applications that map more than one account store to define their account population have the option of specifying _which_ of those mapped account stores should receive newly created accounts.
+You can choose a [_default_ account store](#application-defaultAccountStoreMapping).
 If you do not choose one, the first one in the list of mapped account stores is the default location to store new accounts.
 We'll talk about setting the default account store and managing an application's assigned account stores later in [Application Account Store Mappings](#application-account-store-mappings).

 <a class="anchor" name="application-account-register-with-customData"></a>
 ##### Register a New Application Account with your own Custom Data